ef-ds/deque/README.md

 If you like deque, please help us support it by thumbing up the [proposal](https://github.com/golang/go/issues/27935) and leaving comments.

-We need to gather real world usage data to help validate the deque and make it into the standard library, so if you are using it, please make sure to share you experience with us.

-We're also extremely interested in improving the deque.
-Please let me know your suggestions for possible improvements.

 ## Competition

-Do you know a better, faster deque implementation?
-Please let us know and we're very glad to benchmark it.
+We're extremely interested in improving the deque.
+Please let us know your suggestions for possible improvements and if you know of other high performance queues not tested here, let us know and we're very glad to benchmark them.